kizniche/Mycodo/mycodo-manual.md

 Brief Overview
 ==============

 There are a number of different uses for Mycodo, from simple storing of sensor measurements, to regulating the environmental conditions of a physical space, to capturing motion-activated or timelapse photography.
-There are several componenets of the system that may be configured.
+There are several components of the system that may be configured.

 Input/Math Controllers
 ----------------------